peterhurford/peterhurford.github.io/_posts/2014-05-20-personal-review-for-march-may-2014.markdown

 	<tr><td>80K</td> <td>0.4</td> <td>0.05</td> <td>0%</td> <td>0%</td></tr>
 </table>

-1: Other includes things like showering, hygeine, prioritizing my work, travelling, packing/unpacking, visiting the dentist, getting a haircut, etc.
+1: Other includes things like showering, hygeine, prioritizing, travelling, packing/unpacking, visiting the dentist, getting a haircut, etc.

 2: Class does not include my Computer Science class, which was instead included in Programming.